syncfusion-content/maui-docs/MAUI/Popup/styles.md

 </tr>
 </table>

-Refer to the following code example for customizing the border elements.
+Refer to the following code example for customizing the stroke elements.

 {% tabs %}